Skip to content

 The Foundations: Why Switzerland Took a Different Path

-Switzerland’s openness to crypto is intentional.
-The country’s political neutrality, strong legal system, and trusted financial sector have made it a good place to test blockchain technology, even before most governments had clear views on cryptocurrency.
+Switzerland has chosen to be open to crypto.
+Its political neutrality, strong legal system, and trusted financial sector made it a good place to try out blockchain technology, even before most governments had clear opinions on cryptocurrency.

 In 2016, the canton of Zug started accepting Bitcoin for some municipal services.
 Around the same time, blockchain startups gathered in the area because of clear regulations, favorable taxes, and a helpful regulatory environment.
 This growth led to the creation of Crypto Valley.